appdotnet/api-spec/content/docs/meta/annotations.md

 #### Creating annotations

-Annotations are currently live in the API.

-To create Post annotations you must give App.net a well-formed JSON encoded post that matches the [Post schema](/docs/resources/post/).
-Please see the [Create a Post](/docs/resources/post/#create-a-post) documentations for more information.
+For Posts, Messages, and Channels, you can create annotations when you create the object.
+You must pass JSON objects that include annotations matching the above schema.
+Please see the documentation for creating [Posts](/docs/resources/post/lifecycle/#create-a-post), [Messages](/docs/resources/message/lifecycle/#create-a-message), and [Channels](/docs/resources/channel/lifecycle/#create-a-channel).

-To add or update User annotations, you [Update a User's Profile](/docs/resources/user/profile/#update-a-user) and pass in the annotations you want to add or update.
+To add or update User or Channel annotations, you [Update a User's profile](/docs/resources/user/profile/#update-a-user) or [Update a Channel](/docs/resources/channel/lifecycle/#update-a-channel) and pass in the annotations you want to add or update.
 To delete an annotation, omit the ```value``` key for the annotation type you want to delete.
 For example, to delete a user's blog url, specify ```{"type": "net.app.core.directory.blog"}```.

 #### Displaying annotations

 Every client can choose if/how it chooses to display annotations.
 As stated above be very careful when consuming this data and **do not assume that it follows a specific schema.** Treat data in annotations as untrusted data.
 Program defensively: your app should not crash or otherwise throw an error if it receives a string where there is usually a dictionary, etc. App.net will coordinate with the community to define schemas for common annotation formats.
 They will live under the ```net.app.core.*``` namespace.
 This is the only restricted annotation namespace.
 Any annotation in this namespace must be validated by the API against a [published schema](#core-annotations).
 Outside of this namespace, developers may create annotations in either the ```net.app.[username]``` namespace or a reversed-domain namespace of their choosing.

-Since annotations can be up to 8192 bytes, they are not included with posts by default.
-When you make a request for posts or users, you can include the parameter ```include_annotations=1``` to receive all annotations object (or just ```include_user_annotations=1``` or  ```include_post_annotations=1```).
-See [general Post parameters](/docs/resources/post/#general-parameters) for more information.
+Since annotations can be up to 8192 bytes, they are never included by default.
+When making a request for Users, Posts, Channels or Messages, you can use the parameter `include_annotations=1` to receive all applicable annotations.
+When requesting Users or Posts you can use `include_user_annotations=1` or `include_post_annotations=1` to include just those annotations.
+When requesting Channels or Messages you can use `include_channel_annotations=1` or `include_message_annotations=1` to include just those annotations.

 # Annotations formats